capaj/graphql-codegen-vscode/README.md

 ## CLI Version support

-Extension is tested with @graphql-codegen/cli version 1.21.x.
-Other versions might not work as expected.
+Extension was initially tested with @graphql-codegen/cli version 1.21.x.
+Last version is tested with version 5.0.0 Other versions might not work as expected.
 If you hit any problems with other versions, please report them.
 The aim is to support as broad range of CLI versions as possible.

 ## FAQ